I recently posted about James' peculiar toilet behaviour.

 Phew!!
 Panic and a possible bad situation averted.

-That was it.
-I took the potty and put it away.
+the potty and put it away.

 James since then has been using the toilet quite happily.